 This principle is more plausible.
-Indeed, it's tacitly assumed in some of the literature on defeat, in which it's often taken for granted that new evidence that defeat the justification of a belief divides into (only) two categories: rebutting defeat (a above), and undercutting defeat (b above).13
+Indeed, it's tacitly assumed in some of the literature on defeat, in which it's often taken for granted that new evidence that defeats the justification of a belief divides into (only) two categories: rebutting defeat ((a) above), and undercutting defeat ((b) above).13

 If this principle is true, the question then becomes: can higher-order evidence (of the sort that indicates irrationality) be understood as giving rise to undercutting defeat?
-And here, the consensus in the literature-both among proponents and opponents of the significance of higher-order evidence-is that it can't be: there are deep differences between undercutting defeaters and higher-order evidence (of the sort that indicates irrationality) that make it impossible to assimilate the latter to the former.14 I'll say what the alleged differences are in the next section, but for now, let's notice that if this claim
+And here, the general consensus in the literature-both among proponents and opponents of the significance of higher-order evidence-is that it can't be: there are deep differences between undercutting defeaters and higher-order evidence (of the sort that indicates irrationality) that make it impossible to assimilate the latter to the former.
+I'll say what the alleged differences are in the next section, but for now, let's notice that if this claim is correct, it puts us in a position to state an ancillary argument for premise (2) of the initial argument for Anti-Significance: